wazo-platform/wazo-platform.org/content/blog/kamailio-ha-dispatcher-and-dmq.md

 ## Sharing dialogs and htables across the routers using DMQ

-In order to be able to failover SIP messages and in-dialog messages across different routers we needed a system to synchronize dialogs, the data structured used by Kamailio to store in-dialog information, as well as the htables vars we use to store the global state of the calls.
+In order to be able to failover SIP messages and in-dialog messages across different routers we needed a system to synchronize dialogs, the data structures used by Kamailio to store in-dialog information, as well as the htables vars we use to store the global state of the calls.

 Instead of using an external database to store these pieces of information, we decided to use the [DMQ module](https://kamailio.org/docs/modules/stable/modules/dmq.html).
 It implements a distributed message bus between Kamailio instances to enable the replication of data between them, allowing the DMQ nodes to communicate with each other by sending/receiving messages (either by broadcast or directly to a specific node).
 The system transparently deals with node discovery, consistency, retransmissions, etc.